Generally, this consultancy uses the various techniques based

 Causes of Stress: Being in an environment where they feel controlled by others; Being required to do simple and repetitive tasks; Being surrounded by individuals they see as incompetent; A lack of autonomy; Being in charge of the quality of another person’s work; Not enough alone time.
 Too much extraverting; Being immersed in emotionally charged environments; Being in a place where their expertise is not appreciated; People “barging in” on their space; Not having their strongly held values validated.

 When a Perfectionist begins to experience stress, they often feel highly self-critical and powerless.
-If stress continues, the INTP feels as if their mind is blocked and they can’t access all the vital information they’ve stored there.
+If stress continues, the Perfectionist feels as if their mind is blocked and they can not access all the vital information they have stored there.
 Their creativity comes to a halt and they may suffer from stage fright, writer’s block, and a general inhibition of their usual ingenious thinking.
 The Perfectionist may become self-conscious and distracted in anticipation of failure.
 If they become too overwhelmed with stress, they may stop taking any risks and fail to gain the expertise and mastery they need.
-In the case of chronic stress, may fall into the grip of their inferior function, extroverted feeling.
+In the case of chronic stress, may fall into the grip of their inferior function - extroverted feeling.
 This may cause them to have uncharacteristic emotional outbursts, and become edgy, illogical, inefficient and obsessed with details.

-What to do: Give them alone time and space; Excuse them from some of their responsibilities; Let them get away from everything; Don’t ask them how they feel or if they’re okay; Encourage them to have some alone time exercising; Let them know it’s okay to feel unreasonable sometimes; Stay out of the way and forgive out-of-characteristic behaviour.
+What to do: Give them alone time and space; Excuse them from some of their responsibilities; Let them get away from everything; Do not ask them how they feel or if they are okay; Encourage them to have some alone time exercising; Let them know it is okay to feel unreasonable sometimes; Stay out of the way and forgive out-of-characteristic behaviour.